chillwei/SPINE_Thyer/README.md

 ## Input:
 - Targeted genes must be in fasta format and include a minimum of 30 bases surrounding gene.

 -  Entire plasmid sequence with all the essential genetic context is advised to search for nonspecific amplification.
-Using linear fragment of the partial plasmid works as long as the gene context of at least 100 bp upstream and downstream of the target gene is included. <br />
+Using linear fragment of the partial plasmid works as long as the gene context of about 100 bp upstream and downstream of the target gene is included. <br />

 -  Multiple sequences can be input for deep mutation scanning in one file.